truenas/documentation/content/SCALE/SCALEUIReference/Credentials/LocalUsersScreensSCALE.md

 To hide built-in users, click **Toggle Built-In Users** again to open the **Hide Built-in Users** dialog.
 Click **Hide** to only display non-built-in users again.

+The **Users** screen shows the pre-defined administrator role assigned to the user.

 **Add** opens the **[Add User](#add-or-edit-user-screens)** screen.

+Click on a user row to show the user details screen.

 ### User Details Screen

-The expanded view of each user includes details for that user, and provides the option to edit or delete the user.
+The expanded view of each user includes details for that user including the home directory location, shell, Samba authentication, SSH key, and sudo command access if assigned.
-Click on the user row to show the user details screen.
+It provides the option to edit or delete the user, and access to user audit logs.

 {{< trueimage src="/images/SCALE/Credentials/UserScreenUserDetails.png" alt="Local User Details" id="Local User Details" >}}